 Employers can request information about the medical condition, the need for leave, contact information for the physician among other facts.
 Employers may reject the certification or require additional information in limited circumstances and through specific procedures.
 When employers exceed what FMLA allows then the employer may become liable for interfering with the employee’s FMLA rights.

 Today’s post discusses general rules when an employer can reject FMLA certification and when an employer may request additional information.
-We will discuss some ways violate FMLA rights in Dallas and Fort Worth.
+We will discuss some ways employers violate FMLA rights.
 FMLA regulations are highly technical regulations and a claim may arise through violating one of these technical requirements.
-If you believe your employer violated your FMLA rights then you should speak with employment lawyers right away.
+If you believe your employer violated your FMLA rights then you should speak with employment lawyers in your area right away.

 When an employer may outright reject an FMLA certification